com-480-data-visualization/ZHI/README.md

 - We display a player's development over time and categorize them into five skill levels.
 Currently, our website utilizes an [interactive linear chart from ApexCharts](https://apexcharts.com/javascript-chart-demos/line-charts/basic/), which allows us to showcase the overall rating and other relevant information for a particular year.

-- Additionally, we highlight the clubs a player has been associated with using an [interactive timeline chart from ApexCharts](https://apexcharts.com/javascript-chart-demos/timeline-charts/).
+- Additionally, we highlight the clubs a player has been associated with, using an [interactive timeline chart from ApexCharts](https://apexcharts.com/javascript-chart-demos/timeline-charts/basic/).
 The advantage of this type of chart is that it makes it easier to see not only the teams the player has been part of, but it also provides a direct visualization of the duration of their stay (whether long or short).
 Furthermore, this is useful for visualizing players who have returned to their former clubs after playing elsewhere.

 - Lastly, we enhanced the player's profile by showcasing their skills.
-We have currently employed an [interactive radar chart from ApexCharts](https://apexcharts.com/javascript-chart-demos/radar-charts/) to display specific skills of a player.
-Given that we have skills data for each year, we are contemplating how to present relevant information without cluttering the graph.
+We have currently employed an [interactive radar chart from ApexCharts](https://apexcharts.com/javascript-chart-demos/radar-charts/basic/) to display the specific skills of a player.
+Given that we have skills-data for each year, we are considering various options for presenting relevant information without cluttering the graph.

 - We are considering the use of additional widgets later on, but they are not necessary at the moment.
-For example, a player's rating is bounded between 1 and 99, making it potentially interesting to display using a [radial bar from ApexCharts](https://apexcharts.com/javascript-chart-demos/radialbar-charts/).
+For example, a player's rating is bounded between 1 and 99, making it potentially interesting to display using an [interactive radial bar chart from ApexCharts](https://apexcharts.com/javascript-chart-demos/radialbar-charts/).

 These widgets have been added to the website under "Player Evolution > [Click on a Player]".
 However, we still need to enhance them by adding logos for teams and countries.